 Academic credits earned off campus are recorded on a student's permanent record in the same manner as those earned on campus and are equivalent in all academic considerations.
-All academic standards of the university, including policies related to admission and registration, apply to off-campus courses.
+All ASU academic standards, including policies related to admission and registration, apply to off-campus courses.
 It is the responsibility of the student to be aware of all applicable policies before registering.
 It is the responsibility of each dean to determine what courses to offer off campus and to make faculty assignments.